owignall/DRL-Portfolio-Allocation/README.md

 - Portfolio allocation environment for deep reinforcement learning with either discrete or continuous action spaces.
 - Dataset for the top 50 S&P 500 stocks including price data, volumes data and news headlines; as well as technical indicators and sentiment scores derived from this data.

+The findings of this research project can be found in the [Dissertation](Dissertation.pdf).

 # Installation

 To install the project using pip with python the following steps should be followed.